The Blackstone Chair – Chapter Three

 “Not exactly.
 But that’s the gist of it.”

 “Of course,” Menshe said.
-A smile played at the edge of his thin lips.
+A smile played along his thin lips.
 “Regardless, you made one fatal mistake.”

 “And that is?”